KittyMac/flynn/README.md

 class ConcurrentDatastore: Actor {
   ...
-  // Behaviors are called asynchronously but execute synchronously on the Actor lazy var beStore = ChainableBehavior(self) { [unowned self] (args: BehaviorArgs) in
+  // Behaviors are called asynchronously but execute synchronously on the Actor private func _beStore(_ key: String, _ value: String) {
-    // flynnlint:parameter String - key
-    // flynnlint:parameter String - value
-    self.storage[args[x:0]] = args[x:1]
+    storage[key] = value
   }
 }
 ```

 #### [Actors run on schedulers](docs/SCHEDULER.md)

-Unlike other attempts to bring Actor-Model programming to Swift, Flynn does not rely on the "DispatchQueue per Actor" mechanism.
-This makes actors in Flynn much more light-weight; you can have millions of actors.
-This is accomplished by Flynn's actor scheduling system.
-Follow the link above to learn more.
+Unlike other attempts to bring Actor-Model programming to Swift, Flynn does not use DispatchQueues.
+Instead, Flynn includes a modified version of the [Pony language runtime](https://www.ponylang.io/faq/#runtime).
+This makes actors in Flynn much more light-weight than DispatchQueues; you can have millions of actors all sending messages to each other incredibly efficiently.

 #### [Use FlynnLint](docs/FLYNNLINT.md)

-Flynn provides the scaffolding for safer concurrency, but FlynnLint enforces it.
-FlynnLint will protect you from numerous concurrency pitfalls by not allowing unsafe code to compile:
+Flynn provides the scaffolding for safer concurrency but it relies on you, the developer, to follow the best practices for safe concurrency.
+FlynnLint will help you by enforcing those best practices for you at compile time.
+This keeps you out of numerous concurrency pitfalls by not allowing unsafe code to compile:

 ![](meta/flynnlint0.png)

+In this example, we have a public variable on our Counter Actor.
+Public variables are not allowed as they can be potentially accessed from other others, breaking the concurrency safety the Actor-Model paradigm provides us.

 ## Docs